-- ◆ The results do not form a normal Gaussian distribution, and are therefore, by definition, an "irregular" distribution.
-The main lobe of the 'fingerprint' also has a diffuse linear streak up and to the left.
-According to the authors of the NAS paper, election results that show a strong streaking away from the main lobe may indicate 'ballot stuffing,' where ballots are added (or subtracted) at a specific rate.
-The election fingerprint is in the form of a main lobe and streak, although the streak is not as pronounced as the NAS paper's Russia results. - ◆ Vote share near or over 100% is highly irregular and indicates a strong potential for fraud in any election.
-In the image above, there is a distinct and shape line across multiple turnout bins of near 100% vote share for Biden.
-Even in contentious elections, voter turnout over 90% is statistically unlikely, but not impossible. - ♦ Of the 1022 polling places in Atlanta, 252 are in the > 90% vote share for Biden band, 201 had > 93%, 84 had > 95%, and 8 had > 97%. - ◆ These findings indicate significant election irregularities that warrant additional scrutiny and investigation.
-It should be reiterated that the observed irregularities discussed above can serve as useful indicators and warnings of issues with an election, but do not constitute absolute proof of fraud on their own.
+- ◆ The WI results do not form a normal Gaussian distribution, and are therefore, by definition, an "irregular" distribution.
+The main lobe of the 'fingerprint' also has a diffuse streak up and to the left. - According to the authors of the NAS paper, election results that show a strong streaking away from the main lobe may indicate 'ballot stuffing,' where ballots are added (or subtracted) at a specific rate.
+The Wisconsin election fingerprint is in the form of a main lobe and streak, although the streak is not as pronounced as the NAS paper's Russia results. - ◆ The diffuse "tail" above the central lobe only begins to present itself for precincts that show Biden as the winner with over 50% vote share, with some wards reaching near 100% vote share for Biden. - ♦ Voter turnout near or over 100% is highly irregular and indicates a strong potential for fraud in any election.
+In the image above, there are two faintly visible blue spots at near 100% turnout, at approximately 50% and 80% vote share for Biden. - ◆ The upper right graph above indicates that a large proportion of wards had approximately 90% turnout in the 2020 Presidential election, and 40 50% of the majority of the wards voted for winner.
+Even in contentious elections, voter turnout over 90% is statistically unlikely, but not impossible.

+- ◆ Similar analysis was conducted on a county by county basis.
+Of the 72 counties in Wisconsin, 23 have very significant election fingerprint deviations and irregularities, while 20 additional counties have significant election fingerprint deviations and irregularities.
+Seventeen specific wards had extremely high voter turnout (more than 97% of all registered voters) and/or extremely high number of votes for the winner (more than 97% of votes cast). - ◆ These findings indicate significant election irregularities in Wisconsin that warrant additional scrutiny and investigation.
+It should be reiterated that the observed irregularities discussed above can serve as useful indicators and warnings of issues with an election, but do not constitute proof of fraud on their own.